per2jensen/dar-backup/README.md

   See more in the section on [restore exit code 5](#fsa-scope-none)

+## --run-restore-test archive
+  If you for some reason need to rerun a restore test from an existing archive, use this option.
+  'archive' is the dar archive name without ".<slice#>.dar"

+  dar-backup expects the archive to be located at the path set in SERVER_DIR in the config file.

 ## --debug
   Make bash print all statements via the "set -x" option.
 Save output to debug log file.